What Diabetic Products Are Covered by Medicare Part B? A Comprehensive Guide

 Type 1 diabetes patients, which highlights the worth of this coverage

-Note: Insulin and materials for standard syringes or pens are typically covered under Medicare Component D, not Component B.
+Note: Insulin and supplies for standard syringes or pens are typically covered under Medicare Part D, not Part B.

 3. Constant Glucose Displays (CGMs)